The new self-isolation law

 - They are not currently in receipt of Universal Credit, Working Tax Credit, Employment and Support Allowance (Income Based), Job Seekers Allowance (Income Based), Income Support, Housing Benefit and/or Pension Credit

-- Will face severe demonstrable financial hardship, as a direct result of not being able to work whilst self-isolating and unable to pay essential bills
+- Will face severe demonstrable financial hardship, as a direct result of not being able to work whilst self-isolating or looking after a child or qualifying young person who is self-isolating and unable to pay essential bills

-- This discretionary scheme is not open to University students, those in Higher Education together with non dependants in a household that don’t have a rent/mortgage liability/council tax liability.
+- This discretionary scheme is not open to University students and those in Higher Education

 - Applicants who usually have no recourse to public funds may be considered, providing they meet all of the above discretionary criteria.